AtlasPilotPuppy/dedup/README.md

   - Enable `--cache-location` to store file hashes on disk
   - Use `--fast-mode` to skip hash calculations for unchanged files
   - This can dramatically speed up subsequent scans by 5-10x
+- **Media Deduplication**:
+  - Media scanning requires additional processing time, especially for videos
+  - FFmpeg is required for video and audio processing
+  - Ensure FFmpeg is installed if you want to deduplicate videos and audio

 ## Configuration File